MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-- If the `effectiveDateTime` property is specified along with the `move_extents_from` property, only extents in `DedupedT` whose `MaxCreatedOn` value is greater than `effectiveDateTime` are included in the backfill (moved to the materialized view).
+- If the `effectiveDateTime` property is specified along with the `move_extents_from` property, only extents in `DedupedT` whose `MaxCreatedOn` value is greater than `effectiveDateTime` are included in the backfill (moved to the materialized view):

     <!-- csl -->
     ```kusto